Some Frequently Asked Questions

 We’ve only a limited wedding budget.
 Might you still be able to be our photographer?

-If you’re trying to keep costs down and your wedding is on a weekday or in less busy winter months, I could join you for a small number of hours to make lovely pictures of your celebrations.
-For this I charge £200 per hour.
+If you’re trying to keep costs down, your wedding is so far away, and on a weekday or in less busy winter months, I could join you for a small number of hours at a per hour rate.

 If your financial circumstances are quite constrained and I can understand them, please talk to me.
-I believe everyone should have a lovely pictures of their wedding day and I’ll really try and find a way to be your photographer.
-Before a country wedding at a tiny Dorset church, an elderly vicar once described his hope that my pictures of the couple’s wedding day might help sustain their marriage through the years to come.
+I genuinely believe everyone should have lovely pictures of their wedding day and I’ll try to find a way to be your photographer.
+Before a country wedding at a tiny Dorset church an elderly vicar once described his hope that my pictures of the couple’s wedding day might help sustain their marriage through the years to come.
 He then let me roam as I pleased, lovely wise man.
 I share this hope and will do what I can to be there at your wedding making timeless pictures.

 Deposit, payment and contract?